myrpg-fun/lizzi/README.md

 `Event.emit(name[, ...arguments]);` synchronously calls each of the listeners registered for the event named `name`, in the order they were registered, passing the supplied `arguments` to each.

 #### Enabling and disabling event
-`Event.enable(name[, ...arguments]);` synchronously calls each of the listeners registered for the event named `name`, in the order they were registered, passing the supplied `arguments` to each.
-After event enabled, new events listeners will called instantly after add.
+`Event.enable(name[, ...arguments]);` synchronously calls each of the listeners registered for the event named `name`.
+After event enabled, new events listeners will called instantly after add, passing the supplied `arguments` to each.

 `Event.disable(name[, ...arguments]);` disables event.